Meeting in person

 Add or remove cushions to find a comfortable height.
 Too low causes slouching forward, too high arching back.
 If in doubt slightly too high is preferable.

-We aim for a posture where we can happily remain still for twenty to thirty minutes.
-Stillness is the key to sitting meditation as this allows the mind to attain a calm clear state.
+Aim for a posture where you can be happy, grounded and comfortably still for twenty to thirty minutes.
+Stillness is the starting point for sitting meditation.

-While aiming for stillness however, please move if experiencing any pain to avoid harming the body.
+While aiming for stillness, please move if experiencing any pain to avoid harming the body.
 It often takes experimentation to find what posture works best for each of us.
+If you need to lie down that is ok too.

 Guided meditation